iqbal-lab-org/gramtools/README.md

 # gramtools
 **TL;DR** genotype genetic variants using genome graphs.

-Gramtools builds a genome graph (also known as population reference graph (PRG)) from a set of variants (reference sequence + VCF or multiple-sequence alignment).
+`gramtools` builds a genome graph from a reference genome and a set of variants (VCF files or MSAs files).
-Given sequence data from an individual, the graph is annotated with coverage and genotyped, producing a VCF, and a [jVCF](https://github.com/iqbal-lab-org/jVCF-spec), of all the variation in the graph.
+Given sequence data from an individual, the graph is annotated with coverage and genotyped, producing a VCF file, and a [jVCF file](https://github.com/iqbal-lab-org/jVCF-spec), of all the variation in the graph.

  A personalised reference genome for the sample is also inferred and new variation can be discovered against it.
 You can then build a new graph from the initial and the new variants, and genotype this augmented graph.